Top ten things to do in Autumn

 Did somebody say wine?

 And would it even be a trip to the Clare Valley Tourism Region if we didn’t encourage you to stop and taste the wine?
-Throughout the Valley, it’s a hive of activity with vintage well and truly underway and winemakers honing their skills to develop the next amazing offering that this region is so well known for.
+The Valley is a hive of activity with vintage well and truly underway with winemakers honing their skills to develop the next amazing offering that this region is so well known for.

-It all leads up to the Clare Valley SCA Gourmet Week, this year being held from 13 – 22 May 2022.
-The first weekend delivers Classic Gourmet with music, food, wine tastings and more.
+It all leads up to the Clare Valley SCA Gourmet Week, this year being held from 19 – 28 May 2023, kicking off with the Festival Weekend with music, food, wine tastings and more.
 Then, ‘Breathe it In’ from Monday – Friday with masterclasses, cooking schools, tours, exhibitions and more.
 Finally, join us in the ‘Land of the Long Lunch’ where we highlight food & wine through a series of (go figure) long lunches.

 There’s so much to see and do and Autumn is the perfect time to discover the delights that await you in the Clare Valley.